 It seems like this summer has been hotter than normal everywhere, not one race has been wetsuit legal and I figured Augusta would be the same.
-Race week I noticed the weather was supposed to be 91 and sunny for Sunday.
+Race week I noticed the weather was supposed to be 91 and sunny.
 About right for this year!

 Living in Florida, I have been training in the heat quite a bit but I still wouldn't say I perform well in the heat.
-Shorter distances it doesn't usually effect me but over 4.5 hours and it starts to take its toll.
+Shorter distances it doesn't usually effect me as much but over 4.5 hours, it starts to take its toll.
 I was worried about how hot it was going to be on Sunday, but I've been trying to focus more this season on what I can control and not even think about things that can't be changed.
 I also saw the start list of 32 girls (larger group than usual) but once again, I wasn't going to worry about who is racing, just focus on my race plan!

 I was very excited to race, I felt great race week.

 Race morning they said the river was 77 degrees.
 No wetsuits allowed.
 That was a first for this race but I totally expected it!

 After 20 miles there was an opening and I could see some girls ahead of the group pulling away.
 I was so frustrated with this group of girls I took off and started riding faster than I should, but at this point I had decided it was worth it to get out of this group.
 I caught two girls ahead of me, passed them and was thinking, "thank god, I finally got away from them."
-I came to a hill and I heard the motorcycle again and a group of about 3-4 girls passed me.
+I came to a hill and heard the motorcycle again and a group of about 5 girls passed me.
 I was thinking, "great, here it goes again!"
 A few more girls cut in between me and the cyclist in front of me and I had to hit the brakes a few more times.
 3 more girls received penalties.
-10 miles down the road was the water stop and penalty tent, our group went down to 4 girls which was much easier to ride.
+10 miles down the road was the water stop and penalty tent, our group went down to 4 girls which made things much easier.
 I slowed down at each water stop and grabbed a water bottle, drank a little and poured the rest on me.
 It was starting to get hot and I was sweating a lot.
 I wasn't skipping any water stops this race.

 My last 70.3 I had no one to ride with, this race there was almost too many!
 It was nice having other people around me, it felt more like a race even though I did get a little frustrated at times.
 The bike/run transition came quickly, I felt like I could have ridden a lot faster than I did, but given the circumstances I did what I could and considering it was a hot morning I wanted to be a little conservative to give myself a chance to run well.

 I started the run with a couple girls around me.
-I tried to stay with one girl for the first mile, but she was running a 6:30 pace and it felt really hard at the time, after the first mile I knew I had to let her go if I didn't want to pass out on this half marathon!
+I tried to stay with one girl for the first mile, but she was running around a 6:30 pace and it felt really hard at the time, after the first mile I knew I had to let her go if I didn't want to pass out on this half marathon!
 First water stop I grabbed some water and asked for ice.
 They said they couldn't give me ice!
 For the next mile I kept thinking "no ice?!!
 But I'm so HOT!
 No ice?"
 I usually throw ice down my kit/sports bra and it melts for the next 5 minutes and really keeps me cooler.
 I tried to stay focused on running and had to adjust my pace a little since it was so warm out. (by the way the next water stop did give me ice! whew) After my first lap (6 miles) I could tell I was really feeling a little out of it.
 I took some salt and stopped at one or two water stations to make sure I did get enough to drink.
-I just kept telling myself to keep running, don't stop, keep running.
 Once I reached the 12 mile mark I told myself "just one more mile, 4 laps around a track, c'mon you got it!"
 (I was exhausted at that point).
 Coming down the finishing shoot I could hardly even read the clock.
 I was definitely dehydrated, but happy I was able to put together a decent race in the heat.
 I know I can run much faster than I did, but it was the fastest I could run that day.
 I finished in 10th place, (4:36) 2 spots off the podium, but I had given it my best effort.

-Thanks to my coach (Jon Noland) who has been keeping me in line, making sure I don't get over trained or burned out during the season... and he joins me in training sometimes which is always great to have others to push you to train harder!
-Thanks to my sponsors, Epix Gear, ISM, Xterra Wetsuits, Flying Fish Bikes (thanks Joel for fitting me 5 times to make sure I am comfortable on my bike!).
+Thanks to my coach (Jon Noland) who has been keeping me in line lately, making sure I don't get over trained or burned out during the season... and he joins me in training sometimes which is always great to have others to push you to train harder!
+Thanks to my sponsors, Epix Gear, ISM, Xterra Wetsuits, Flying Fish Bikes (thanks Joel for fitting me 5 times to make sure I am comfortable on my bike!)